 The Proposed Action will extend and redevelop Concourse A into a 16-gate concourse, which may serve multiple air carriers and will require a gate bridge to accommodate each gate.
-The redeveloped concourse, as shown in Figures 3 and 4, will be a 2-level, double-loaded concourse, and net nine additional gates within an approximate 351,200 square feet (ft) footprint.
+The redeveloped concourse, as shown in Figures 3 and 4, will be a 2-level, double-loaded concourse, and net nine additional gates within an approximate 351,200 square feet (ft2) footprint.
 A total of 14 Airport Design Group (ADG) III positions and two ADG V positions are included with this expansion.
-Demolition of the entire existing concourse (110,353 ft) is required for redevelopment.
-Upgrades to Concourse A include constructing over 48,000 ft of circulation area, and almost 63,000 ft of holdroom area.
+Demolition of the entire existing concourse (110,353 ft2) is required for redevelopment.
+Upgrades to Concourse A include constructing over 48,000 ft2 of circulation area7, and almost 63,000 ft2 of holdroom8 area.
 These improvements address existing Concourse A width deficiencies and aid in improving the customer experience and reducing wait times.
 Walking distance from the security check points to the proposed concourse is estimated at 2,200 feet.

-&lt;sup>8 Holdrooms are defined as areas utilized for assembling and holding passengers before a flight departure per AC 150/5360-13A.
+8 Holdrooms are defined as areas utilized for assembling and holding passengers before a flight departure per AC 150/5360-13A.

-&lt;sup>6 A double-loaded concourse has gates on both sides.
+6 A double-loaded concourse has gates on both sides.

-&lt;sup>7 A circulation area includes those areas between the main lobby and gates as well as access between floors per AC 150/5360-13A.
+7 A circulation area includes those areas between the main lobby and gates as well as access between floors per AC 150/5360-13A.